 The Government’s full guidance on what the new measures that have been introduced mean for you can be found here.

-Racing Welfare have introduced Covid-19 hardship grants for anyone working in the racing industry who is in need of immediate financial assistance due to the current crisis.
+Racing Welfare have introduced Covid-19 emergency grants for anyone working in the racing industry who is in need of immediate financial assistance due to the current crisis.

 This comprehensive advice and guidance page from the Money Advice Service covers all aspects of how the Coronavirus might affect your financial situation and all the support measures available to you.